 Need a style boost in your kitchen?
 Try this weekend project.
 Make a high-style, high-functioning rug with a sheet-vinyl flooring remnant (available at most home centers) and a stencil.
-Download our stencil to get the look pictured here, or simply apply these step-by-step instructions to your own perfect pattern.
+Download our stencil to get the look pictured here, or apply these step-by-step instructions to your own pattern.

-- Trace image onto stencil plastic using a fine-tip permanent marker.
-If you need a larger stencil, tape pieces of stencil plastic together if necessary, using clear packing tape, to create a sheet of stencil plastic in the appropriate size.
+Trace image onto stencil plastic using a fine-tip permanent marker.
+If you need a larger stencil, tape pieces of stencil plastic together using clear packing tape.
+Cut out using a crafts knife on a self-healing cutting mat.

-- Add the line through the middle of the floorcloth by measuring a ¾-inch-wide line, then taping it off with 1-inch painter's tape designed for delicate surfaces.
+Add the line through the middle of the vinyl by measuring a ¾-inch-wide line, then taping it off with 1-inch painter's tape designed for delicate surfaces.
 Roll on the dark gray paint; let dry.
 Apply another coat, then remove tape immediately.
 Touch up as needed with a flat artist's brush.